eliotayache-nv/GAMMA/README.md

 GAMMA is a code for modeling relativistic hydrodynamics and non-thermal emission on a moving.
 Parts of the code are currently still under development.
 A full documentation will be made available shortly.
-For now we provide a information on how to compile and run the test cases included with the code.
+For now we provide information on how to compile and run the test cases included with the code.

 ## Requirements